msmexplorer/msmexplorer-d3/README.md

 Todo
 ---------------

-In the future, I hope to provide additional functionalities:
+In the future, we hope to provide additional functionalities:

++ Alternative molecular logo representations
 + Upload a metric to stratify the pathways for more meaningful analysis.
 + Save results to a JSON file.

-Please let me know if you'd like to see anything else!
+Please let us know if you'd like to see anything else!

 Shoutouts
 ----------------
+Inspired by [brycecr/msmexplorer](https://github.com/brycecr/msmexplorer), powered by:

 - [d3.js](http://d3js.org/)
 - [backbone.js](http://backbonejs.org/)